Skip to main content

 • SMO 6: Investigation and Discipline

 The Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) is one of three bodies responsible for I&D of accountancy professionals in Indonesia.
 The IAPI’s Komite Disiplin dan Investigasi/Investigation and Discipline Committee (KDI) is responsible for ensuring that the I&D system for its members is in line with SMO 6 requirements and for conducting the investigation and discipline of members.
 The Komite Kehormatan Profesi/Appeals Committee, which is independent from the KDI but operates within the IAPI, is responsible for hearing appeals by members who have been sanctioned by the KDI.
-IAPI’s system, based on an assessment conducted in 2020, is aligned with the requirements of SMO 6.
+IAPI has self-assessed its enforcement system and states it is aligned with the requirements of SMO 6 and that it continually reviews the SMO 6 criteria to ensure fulfillment.
 IAPI reported reviewing 8 cases in 2019 and 5 cases in 2020.

-IAPI reports that have been ongoing discussions to establish a combined I&D system to eliminate overlaps in work conducted by the respective bodies.
-More time is required for these discussions as the bodies focus on the joint-QA review system.
+IAPI reports it has had ongoing discussions with regulators to establish a combined I&D system — going beyond its inter-institutional cooperation for serious violations — to eliminate overlaps in work conducted by the respective bodies.
+More time is required for these discussions as the bodies first consider a joint-QA review system.

 IAPI has demonstrated that, within the scope of its authority, it is committed to meet the SMO 6 best practices and has brought its I&D system in line with SMO 6 requirements.
-At the jurisdiction level, IAPI is encouraged to raise awareness about best practices in investigation and discipline of professional accountants of other stakeholders and to work jointly to establish an I&D system for all professional accountants in the jurisdiction that is fully in line with the international bet practices for I&D systems as formulated in SMO 6.
+At the jurisdiction level, IAPI is encouraged to continue to raise awareness about best practices in investigation and discipline among other stakeholders and to work jointly to establish an I&D system for all professional accountants in the jurisdiction that remains in line with the international bet practices for I&D systems as formulated in SMO 6.

 • SMO 7: International Financial Reporting Standards

-Although the Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) does not have responsibility for setting accounting standards in Indonesia, it is represented by IAI’s Financial Accounting Standard Board.
-The IAPI’s activities are focused on providing continuing professional development programs through seminars on accounting standards for its members, and these seminars are also open to the public.
-The IAPI reports that it also supports the IAI in its standard-setting activities including joint CPD events and liaises with industry associations to promote the adoption of full IFRSs.
+The IAPI does not have legal responsibility for setting accounting standards in Indonesia and uses its best endeavors to fulfill the other obligations of SMO 7.
+It is represented on IAI’s Financial Accounting Standard Board.
+The IAPI’s other activities are focused on providing continuing professional development programs through seminars on accounting standards for its members, and these seminars are also open to the public.
+The IAPI reports that it also holds joint CPD events with the IAI and liaises with industry associations to promote the adoption of full IFRSs.

 Current Status: Sustain